joshthyng777/joshthyng777/README.md

 # JoshThyng777 🎰

-**`Aspiring Data Scientist (College Student/Blogger)`**
+**`College Student (Fitness/Blogger)`**

-I am a college student currently studying computer science.
-I spend most of my time programming in Python (the superior coding language).
-I am currently obtaining the skills to become a data scientist.
+My name is Josh Thyng and I am currently a student studying computer science.
+I spend a majority of my time coding or learning new things about coding.

 -I’m currently learning about Machine Learning 🤖